 #3: Protect your pets against disease

-- Check out AAHA’s guidelines for dog owners: AAHA 2018 Canine Vaccination Guidelines—Lifestyle-Based Vaccine Calculator and cat owners: 2013 AAFP Feline Vaccination Advisory Panel Report.
+-AAHA’s guidelines for dog owners: AAHA 2018 Canine Vaccination Guidelines—Lifestyle-Based Vaccine Calculator

 - Use veterinary-recommended flea, tick, and intestinal parasite preventive medications.